Contributing#

 Pull requests#

-We use the conventional commits format, and we automatically check that the PR title fits this format.
+We use the conventional commits format, and we automatically check that the PR title fits this format:

 In particular, commits are “sentence case”, meaning that the